ArcPhoenixRogue/Kallopa---Entropy-Quest/README.md

-# Kallopa---Entropy-Quest
+# Kallopa - Enderblight-Quest

-A challenge pack - The road home is far, and entropy is everpresent, consuming all.
+A challenge pack - The road home is far; The end everlurking, consuming all.